Demerara rebellion of 1823: The uprising

-The Governor immediately declared martial law.
-The 21st Fusiliers and the 1st West India Regiment, aided by a battalion of armed British militia were dispatched to suppress the enslaved men and women who were armed mainly with wooden poles, and a small number of rifles and cutlasses captured from plantations.
-By the late afternoon on 20 August, more than 200 enslaved men and women were killed.
-Over the next few days, the British militia mounted an 'odious and painful and sickening' counter-insurgency operation as described by the militiaman John Cheveley in his memoirs.
-During these actions, at least a hundred enslaved men and women were killed without trial.
+The governor immediately declared martial law.
+The 21st Regiment of Foot, 1st West India Regiment and a battalion of colonial militia were dispatched to defeat the rebels, who were armed with wooden poles and a small number of muskets and swords taken from plantations.
+By the late afternoon on 20 August, more than 200 slaves were killed.
+Over the next few days, the militia mounted a counter-insurgency operation described by the militiaman John Cheveley as "odious and painful and sickening" in his memoirs.
+During the operation, at least a hundred slaves were summarily executed.
 On 22 August 1823, Lieutenant Governor Murray issued an account of the battles.
-He reported major confrontations on Tuesday morning at the Reed estate, "Dochfour", where ten to fifteen of the 800 rebels were killed; a skirmish at "Good Hope" felled "five or six" rebels.
-On Wednesday morning, six were killed at 'Beehive' plantation, forty rebels died at Elizabeth Hall.
-At a battle which took place at "Bachelor's Adventure", "a number considerably above 1500" were involved.
+He reported major confrontations on Tuesday morning at the Reed estate, "Dochfour", where 10 to 15 rebels were killed; a skirmish at "Good Hope" felled "five or six" rebels.
+On Wednesday morning, six were killed at "Beehive" plantation, while 40 died at Elizabeth Hall.
+At a battle which took place at "Bachelor's Adventure", "a number [of rebels] considerably above 1500" were involved.

 The Lieutenant-Colonel having in vain attempted to convince these deluded people of their error, and every attempt to induce them to lay down their arms having failed, he made his dispositions, charged the two bodies simultaneously, and dispersed them with the loss of 100 to 150.
 On our side, we only had one rifleman slightly wounded.